-Read our top tips for living sustainably
+Read our top tips for living more sustainably.

-and upcycle where you can
+Reuse and upcycle where you can

 Get yourself a reusable bottle & coffee cup rather than disposable ones – it often pays to bring your own cup as some coffee shops offer a discount off the purchase price when you bring your own!

 Try purchasing second-hand or vintage items (and don’t forget to sell too).
 Many apps are available, so whether you’re looking to furnish your home, find a new outfit or even sports equipment, there are items out there looking for a new home!

 Up-cycle and find alternative uses for items you would typically just throw away; this could range from reupholstering old furniture to using coffee grounds in your soil to promote healthy plants.

 Swap kitchen towel & foil for reusable cloths and tray liners that can be washed rather than used once and thrown away.